Spatiotemporal Feature Alignment and Weighted Fusion in Collaborative Perception Enabled by Network Synchronization and Age of Information: A Spatiotemporal Feature Alignment and Weighted Fusion Framework

 \section{A Spatiotemporal Feature Alignment and Weighted Fusion Framework}

-For collaborative perception in IoV systems~\cite{9609615,8966614}, perception accuracy and efficiency are often hindered by spatiotemporal feature misalignment and unselected feature sharing, as shown in Fig.~\ref{fig_1}, leading to degraded perception quality and efficiency.
-To address these, we introduce a framework that augments perception features with a spatiotemporal correction and an RoI-level weighted fusion for improving perception accuracy and efficiency.
+Collaborative perception can improve scene understanding by aggregating observations from multiple vehicles.
+However, its accuracy and efficiency are often hindered by spatiotemporal feature misalignment and inefficient feature fusion, as shown in Fig.~\ref{fig_1}.
+To address these challenges, we introduce a spatiotemporal feature alignment and weighted fusion framework, as detailed below.